garunski/primetutorial/src/main/frontend/README.md

 - Verify that all entry points are being discovered correctly
 - Ensure no file naming conflicts in output paths

+## Tutorial: Adding New Assets

+This section explains the process of adding new SCSS and JavaScript files to the build system.

+### Adding a New SCSS File

+To add a new SCSS file, you'll need to create it in the appropriate directory under `src/styles/`.
+The build system automatically discovers all SCSS files in this directory (excluding partial files that start with an underscore).

+For organization, consider placing your files in subdirectories:
+- `src/styles/components/` for reusable component styles
+- `src/styles/pages/` for page-specific styles
+- `src/styles/shared/` for utility and shared styles

+Once you create your SCSS file, you can import the shared variables from `_variables.scss` and write your styles using the existing Foundation and Bootstrap variables.
+When you run the build process, your file will be automatically compiled to CSS and placed in the corresponding directory under `webapp/resources/assets/`, preserving the nested folder structure.

+### Adding a New JavaScript File

+JavaScript files should be created in the `src/js/` directory.
+Similar to SCSS files, you can organize them in subdirectories like `components/`, `pages/`, or `utils/` for better organization.

+The build system will automatically discover your JavaScript file and compile it to the corresponding location under `webapp/resources/js/`.
+You can write modern ES6 JavaScript with classes and modules, and the build system will handle the compilation and bundling.

+### Integrating Assets into JSF Pages

+After building your assets, you need to include them in your JSF pages.
+For individual pages, you can add the compiled CSS and JavaScript files using the `ui:define` sections in your XHTML template.

+In the `head` section, you'll reference your compiled CSS file using the path `/resources/assets/` followed by the relative path from the styles directory.
+In the `page-scripts` section, you'll reference your compiled JavaScript file using the path `/resources/js/` followed by the relative path from the js directory.

+For components that will be used across multiple pages, you can add them to the main template file (`template.xhtml`) so they're available globally throughout the application.

+### Development Workflow

+During development, you can use the watch mode (`npm run watch`) to automatically rebuild your assets whenever you make changes to your source files.
+This allows you to see your changes immediately without manually running the build command each time.

+The build system preserves the directory structure from your source files, so if you create a file at `src/styles/components/userProfile.scss`, it will be compiled to `webapp/resources/assets/components/userProfile.css`.
+This makes it easy to organize your assets and maintain a clear structure.

+### File Naming and Organization

+Use consistent naming conventions: kebab-case for SCSS files (like `user-profile.scss`) and camelCase for JavaScript files (like `userProfile.js`).
+This helps maintain consistency across the codebase and makes it easier for other developers to understand the file structure.

+Remember that the build system automatically handles the discovery and compilation of your files, so you don't need to manually configure entry points or worry about build order - just create your files in the appropriate directories and the system will take care of the rest.

 ## Notes

 - The build system is designed for a Java web application context